a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-11-10-quick-assembler.md

 is used to fill gaps in the code.
 Both approaches are pretty straightforward.

 To make it a charm one needs one more component to a minimal assembler.
-The question I have been omitting so far is how eaxctly input program should be parsed.
+The question I have been omitting so far is how exactly input program should be parsed.
 Now it is time to deal with it.
 There is as usual more than one way to do it.
 First of all I must mention the venerable ad-hoc approach which was used now and then in the olden days.
 Just mash together some string splitting